Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Proposed Method

 \section{Proposed Method}

-\textbf{Preliminary Definitions.} We denote the training set for the OD task as $\mathcal{D}=\{(x, \mathcal{Y})\}$, where $x\in\mathbb{R}^{W\times H\times C}$ represents an image in the dataset, with dimensions $W\times H$ and $C$ channels.
-Subsequently, the object detection model aims to identify $N$ regions of interest within these images, denoted as $\mathcal{Y}=\{(b_i, c_i)\}_{i=1}^{N}$.
-Each region of interest $b_i$ is defined by the top-left corner coordinates and the width and height of the object.
+\textbf{(a) Preliminary Definitions.} The training set for OD is denoted as $\mathcal{D}=\{(x, Y)\}$, where $x\in\mathbb{R}^{W\times H\times C}$ represents an image in the dataset, with dimensions $W\times H$ and $C$ channels.
+Subsequently, the OD model aims to identify $N$ regions of interest within these images, denoted as $Y=\{(b_i, c_i)\}_{i=1}^{N}$.
+The top-left corner coordinates and the width and height of the object define each region of interest $b_i$.
 Additionally, a classification label $c_i$ is assigned to each detected object, indicating its corresponding class within the dataset.
 In this study, the number of input channels for the detector is fixed at three, corresponding to RGB-like inputs.
 In terms of optimization, the primary goal of this task is to maximize detection accuracy, often measured using the average precision (AP) metric across all classes.
-An OD is formally represented as the mapping $f_{\theta}: \mathbb{R}^{W \times H \times C} \to \mathcal{Y}$, where $\theta$ denotes the parameter vector.
-To train such a detector effectively, a differentiable surrogate for the AP metric, referred to as the detection cost function, $\mathcal{C}_{det}(\theta)$, is employed.
-The typical structure of such a cost function involves computing the average detection loss over dataset $\mathcal{D}$, denoted as $\mathcal{L}_{det}$:
+An OD is formally represented as the mapping $f_{\theta}: \mathbb{R}^{W \times H \times C} \to \hat{Y}$, where $\theta$ denotes the parameter vector.
+To effectively train a detector, a differentiable surrogate for the AP metric, referred to as the detection cost function, $\mathcal{C}_{det}(\theta)$, is employed.
+The typical structure of such a cost function involves computing the average detection loss over dataset $\mathcal{D}$, denoted as $\mathcal{L}_{det}$, described as: